Direct Policy Optimization using Deterministic Sampling and Collocation: Examples

 \subsection{Rocket Landing}

-We plan a soft landing trajectory for a rocket \cite{meditch1964problem}.
-The nominal system with planar dynamics has state $x = (y,z,\phi,\dot{y},\dot{z},\dot{\phi})$, with lateral and vertical positions, $y$ and $z$, orientation $\phi$, and their respective time derivatives (Fig. \ref{rocket_model}).
+We plan a soft landing for a rocket~\cite{meditch1964problem}.
+The nominal system with planar dynamics has state $x = (y,z,\phi,\dot{y},\dot{z},\dot{\phi})$, with lateral and vertical positions $y$ and $z$, orientation $\phi$, and their respective time derivatives.
 The rocket is controlled with gimballed thrust, $u = (F_{y},F_{z})$.
 It is initialized with non-zero displacements and velocities relative to its target state: a zero-velocity, vertical-orientation touchdown inside a landing zone.

 The rocket experiences fuel slosh during landing that is not accounted for in the nominal model.
 This is a critical dynamical effect, but it is difficult to model and observe.
-In practice, these unmodeled effects are typically handled in \textit{ad hoc} ways, often with extensive Monte Carlo simulation and tuning.
+In practice, these unmodeled effects are typically handled in \textit{ad hoc} ways, often with extensive Monte Carlo simulation and controller tuning.
 To approximately model fuel slosh, we augment the nominal model with two additional states associated with an unobservable and unactuated pendulum (Fig. \ref{rocket_model}).
-A common frequency-domain control approach is to include a notch filter at the pendulum's natural frequency in order to prevent excitation of these fuel slosh dynamics.
-We instead use DPO to synthesize a policy for the nominal model that is robust to fuel slosh by utilizing sample trajectories with the augmented model that capture fuel-slosh effects.
+A common frequency-domain control approach is to include a notch filter at the pendulum's natural frequency in order to prevent excitation of these fuel-slosh dynamics.
+We instead use DPO to synthesize a policy that is robust to fuel slosh.

-For DPO, the nominal trajectory is optimized with the nominal model because its states can be observed.
-The augmented model is utilized for each of $N=16$ sample trajectories, and an output feedback policy is optimized that does not have access to the fuel-slosh states.
-The sample-cost weights are $Q_t = 100I$ for $t = 1:T-1$, $Q_T = 1000I$, and $R = \text{diag}(1,1,100)$.
-The sample initial conditions, including the fuel-slosh states, are sampled around the initial augmented state.
-The initial fuel-slosh state is a zero-velocity, downward orientation corresponding to no excitation.
-Resampling is performed with $\beta = 1$ and $W = 0.001 I$.
-Thrust limits are enforced, the problem has a free final time, and the planning horizon is $T = 41$.
+The \rev{reference} trajectory is optimized with the nominal model, while the sample trajectories are subject to the augmented model in order to capture fuel-slosh dynamics, and a linear output feedback policy is optimized that does not have access to the fuel-slosh states.
+There are $d = 8$ disturbance inputs to the augmented model and the policy has $p = 12$ parameters at each time step.
+Initial states for the augmented model are sampled with uncertainty $P_1 = I$, weights are $Q_{1:T-1} = 100I$, $Q_T = 1000I$, and $R_{1:T-1} = \textbf{diag}(1,1,100)$, and disturbances have $D_{1:T-1} = 0.001I$.
+Over the planning horizon $T = 41$ with free final time, thrust limits are enforced.